TVrijdag/node-taglib/README.md

 node-taglib offers only an abstract interface without giving access to extended file-specific attributes.
 It does allow custom resolvers though.
-Synchronous write support is supported for Tag.
+Synchronous write support is supported for Metadata.

 **NOTE: Asynchronous API requires use of TagLib [from git][taglib-git] since certain bugs present in the released v1.7 cause problems.**